-Specialists at the NYU Langone Fertility Center have performed more than 15,000 successful in vitro fertilization (IVF) procedures in women with infertility.
-They have also pioneered improvements in IVF, including preimplantation genetic diagnosis and screening, known as PGD and PGS, which help to identify the healthiest embryos and those that have the best chance of resulting in pregnancy.
+Our fertility specialists have performed thousands of successful in vitro fertilization (IVF) procedures for women with infertility.
+Our doctors also pioneered improvements in IVF, including preimplantation genetic diagnosis and screening, known as PGD and PGS, which help to identify the healthiest embryos and those that have the best chance of resulting in pregnancy.
 Our doctors’ efforts have led to more efficient and safer fertility treatments.

 Each IVF treatment, or cycle, provides a step toward the goal of fertilization and implantation of a healthy embryo.
 These cycles involve taking fertility medications, removing eggs from a woman’s body in a minimally invasive procedure, inseminating the eggs using the semen of a partner or donor, and implanting fertilized eggs, or embryos, into the uterus.